Keeping cool by harnessing the sun's energy – DW – 07/05/2024

 Sweltering summer temperatures are increasingly common, especially in cities where closely packed buildings and paved surfaces trap heat.

-When temperatures climb above 30 degrees Celsius (86 Fahrenheit) it can be a serious health hazard, especially for the elderly and sick.
+When temperatures climb above 30 degrees Celsius (86 degrees Fahrenheit), it can be a serious health hazard, especially for the elderly and sick.

-And while closing curtains to block out the sun and ventilating homes in the colder nighttime hours can help, electricity-intensive air conditioning systems are increasingly needed.
+And while drawing curtains to block out the sun during the day and ventilating homes during the night when its cooler may help, many turn to power intensive air conditioning units.

 How many solar panels are needed to cool a home?

 This depends on the energy efficiency of the cooling system and the number of sunshine hours.
-But by way of example, for a well-insulated apartment of around 40 square meters (430 square feet), a small air conditioning unit requiring less than 1000 watts would be enough.
+But to given an example, for a well-insulated apartment of around 40 square meters (430 square feet), a small air conditioning unit requiring less than 1,000 watts would be enough.

 If, however, the home is poorly insulated or there are several devices such as computers running, it will heat up more and therefore require a bigger cooling system with higher power demands.
 In this case more solar panels could be installed.